Cultivating Thought Leaders for Tomorrow

 Which Airport should I fly to?

 Staff members will meet all students arriving by airplane at Houston/Bush Intercontinental Airport (IAH)/Hobby.
 Click here for the airport website.
 Students must arrive between the hours of 10:00 a.m. and 2:00 pm Central Standard Time (CST).
-Information about the meeting location in the airport will be emailed before the Summit.
+Information about the meeting location at the airport will be emailed before the Summit.

 What if I am unable to fly to Houston during the four-hour travel window?